las-unicamp/pyFTLE/README.md

 The code features both a clean, CLI-oriented architecture (utilizing configuration files and file-based I/O) and a lightweight, notebook-friendly API.
 The latter allows you to run small-scale examples entirely in memory, eliminating the need to handle intermediate files, which makes it perfect for demonstrating in Jupyter notebooks.
-Several such notebooks, located in the examples folder, combine analytical velocity fields with visual explanations to illustrate the FTLE solver’s execution.
+Several such notebooks, located in the `examples/` folder, combine analytical velocity fields with visual explanations to illustrate the FTLE solver’s execution.